arvind32/CausalEXP3/journal.md

-**14 Apr:**

-I was only just directed by a classmate to the part in the course description detailing that we need to maintain this repository.
-Sincere apologies for starting my commits late, I will back-date my project history through the semester.

 **Week 1-2:**

 I wanted to do a comparison of synthetic controls of a large-scale intervention (which I would do) and prior RCTs on the same intervention, to see if they align.